How To Spot A Fake 1987 Fleer Michael Jordan Card

 Bottom half of a real 87 Fleer Jordan card.

-Hereβs a view of a different authentic 1987 Fleer Jordan, and we can see that the print is a little bit darker on this one, mostly due to the fact that the scan used normal light and didnβt brighten the colors. Β
+Here’s a view of another authentic 1987 Fleer Jordan, and we can see that the print is a little darker on this one, mostly because the scan used normal light and didn’t brighten the colors.

-Beware of this when looking at eBay listingsβscan quality and lighting can sometimes make a real card look fake, or more importantly make a fake card look real. Β Still we can see how the ink, although it looks darker, is still a bit faded. Β Also to note, Fleer had a lot issues with clarity and registration in the 1987 set.
+Beware of this when looking at eBay listings — scan quality and lighting can sometimes make a real card look fake, or, more importantly, make a fake card look real.
+Still, we can see how the ink, although it looks darker, is still a bit faded.
+Also to note, Fleer had a lot of issues with clarity and registration in the 1987 set.

 Another back of a real 1987 Fleer Jordan